macmade/XSFoundation/README.md

 For now, it's just a standalone project, that should compile on every OS with a decent C compiler.

-### Usage from Windows
+### Supported OS

-XSFoundation can be used on Windows too.
+XSFoundation can be used on POSIX compliant systems (Mac OS X, Unix, Linux) as well as on Windows.
-Some of the features, such as threading, are not implemented yet, but the library compiles fine.

 ### Building